banana10101-wq/Linux/README.md

 ![Terminal Project](https://img.shields.io/badge/type-terminal-green)
 ![Version](https://img.shields.io/badge/version-4.0-brightgreen)

+A powerful Linux-like terminal written in C# for Windows.

+⚠️IMPORTANT NOTE: Password is admin123 in 4.0 version

+⚠️Im not responsible for any damages

 ## 🛡️ Security Notice

 This installer has been scanned with VirusTotal and was found to be **100% clean (0/61 detections)**.